l3wk3m/studio-booker/README.md

 - Acceptance Criteria 1
 Given the user has a booked course
-When the user visit their booking dashboard
-Then the user can cancel their booking
 - Acceptance Criteria 2
 Given the user has a booked course
-When the user cancel their booking
-Then the user get a confirmation in form of a message at the site

 **User Story - Implement modal pop-up confirmations for booking and booking changes**

-As a site user I can receive immediate, clear confirmation requests in the form of modal pop-ups whenever I attempt to make any changes to my bookings so that instantly understand the impact of my actions and confirm my intentions in a more interactive and user-friendly manner, avoiding the passive nature of Django's built-in messages
+As a site user I can receive immediate, clear confirmation requests in the form of modal pop-ups whenever I attempt to make any changes to my bookings so that instantly understand the impact of my actions

 - Acceptance Criteria 1
-Given a user is on the booking or booking modification page
-When the user initiates a new booking or change to an existing booking
-Then a modal pop-up should immediately appear, confirming the booking or change
+Given a user is on the booking or booking modification page when the user initiates a new booking or change to an existing booking, a modal pop-up should immediately appear, confirming the booking or change
 - Acceptance Criteria 2
-Given a modal pop-up is displayed to the user
+Given a modal pop-up is displayed to the user, if the user clicks confirm it will confirm the booking / change of booking with the user and update the relevant database models
-When the user confirms the proposed action by clicking the "Confirm" button
-Then the booking should be updated accordingly in the system, and the changes will be visible immediately
 - Acceptance Criteria 3
-Given a modal pop-up is displayed to the user
-When the user clicks the "Cancel" button to abort the proposed change
+Given a modal pop-up is displayed to the user when the user clicks the "Cancel" button the modal closes without making any modifications to the booking
-Then the modal should close without making any modifications to the booking, and the user should remain on the page without any further action taken

 #### Epic 3 - Developing User Testimonial functionality

-As a site owner I can have a user-friendly contact form so that visitors can easily send messages, inquiries, or feedback directly through our website, enhancing communication and engagement
+As a site owner I can have a user-friendly testimonials section so that visitors can easily send feedback about their experiences if they've booked with Studio Booker before and can see the feedback of previous users

 **User Story - Accessing the testimonial form**

-As a site user I can easily find and access the contact form from any page on the website so that I can contact the website owner without hassle
+As a site user I can easily find and access the testimonial form from any page on the website so that I am as encouraged to leave feedback as is possible

 - Acceptance Criteria 1
-Given the user is anywhere at the website
-When the user wants to contact the site owner
-Then a clear and accessible link to the contact form is available on every page, either in the navigation menu or footer
+Given the user is anywhere at the website, a clear link to the testimonials page is available on every page, either in the navigation menu or footer
 - Acceptance Criteria 2
-Given the user is anywhere at the website
-When the user tries to reach the contact form
-Then the contact form page loads efficiently and is mobile-responsive

 **User Story - Submitting a testimonial**

-As a site user I can submit messages using the contact form so that I can communicate my inquiries, suggestions, or feedback
+As a site user I can submit a testimonial using the form so that I can communicate my with the studios and this website

 - Acceptance Criteria 1
-Given the user has any questions
+Given the user has any feedback or experience booking with Studio Booker
-When the user is trying to use the contact form
-Then the form includes fields for name, email and message
 - Acceptance Criteria 2
-Given the user has any questions
-When the user is trying to use the contact form
-Then there is validation for each field to ensure the information is entered correctly

 - Acceptance Criteria 3
-Given the user has any questions
-When the user is trying to use the contact form
-Then a clear "Submit" button sends the message and provides a confirmation to the user that it has been sent

 **User Story - Receive confirmation after sending testimonial form**